 Company gone out of business

 The terms going into administration, examinership, liquidation or receivership are all terms used to describe where a company is at risk of, or is, going out of business.
-You can read more in our document on closing or selling a business.
+Read more about closing or selling a business.

 When a company closes down or has gone out of business, you could lose money if: